 This historical sketch is from the collection of H. Dwight Weaver.
 He is the author of six books on the history of Lake of the Ozarks.

+The author’s latest book on Lake history – Images of America, Osage Beach – is now locally available and is a pictorial history of Osage Beach from 1880 to 1980.
 Weaver’s book “A Pictorial Guide to Ha Ha Tonka State Park” contains more than 300 photos of the park, which include all of the park’s significant natural and man-made features along its trails and boardwalks.

 Contact him at: firstname.lastname@example.org or call 573-365-1171.
 Visit www.lakeoftheozarksbooks.com to obtain more information or to purchase one of his books on line.